-On February 24, the police department for Craigavon in Northern Ireland issued a warning on Facebook about an "online app character" named Momo, a "freaky-looking creature... run by hackers looking for personal info."
-Said hackers, the police warned, would send you or your child a "curse contact"—a number that could potentially arrive through any app with a chat function.
+On the 24th of February, the police department for Craigavon in Northern Ireland issued a warning on Facebook about an "online app character" named Momo, a "freaky-looking creature… run by hackers looking for personal info".
+Said hackers, the police warned, would send you or your child a "curse contact" – a number that could potentially arrive through any app with a chat function.
 Should the contact be accepted, Momo would appear on WhatsApp, sending threatening messages with instructions to self-harm.

-But personally, when I saw reports suggesting that a nightmarish bird-woman creature from Japan was trawling WhatsApp and hacking into videos of Peppa Pig to tell children to commit suicide, my thoughts immediately turned to something quite different: Amber Rudd on the Andrew Marr show in April 2017, back when she was still Home Secretary in the UK, claiming that her government was going to fight the spread of extreme material online by hiring people who "understand the necessary hashtags."
+But personally, when I saw reports suggesting that a nightmarish bird-woman creature from Japan was trawling WhatsApp and hacking into videos of Peppa Pig to tell children to commit suicide, my thoughts immediately turned to something quite different: Amber Rudd on the Andrew Marr show in April 2017, back when she was still Home Secretary, claiming that her government was going to fight the spread of extreme material online by hiring people who "understand the necessary hashtags".

-Momo wasn't just a story about how the internet was being used to spread panic: It was also a story about how almost no one in any position of power, from law enforcement to schools to news organizations, seems to understand how the internet works.
+Momo wasn't just a story about how the internet was being used to spread panic: it was also a story about how almost no one in any position of power, from law enforcement to schools to news organisations, seems to understand how the internet works.

-Seen in this light, Momo becomes part of a trend of stories that also includes the unsurprising revelation that over-65s are more likely than anyone else to share fake news: Younger people recognize the fakes when they see them, as though intuitively, but older people do not.
-Another example would be the story from this January about YouTube star James Charles (a man who, in fairness, I'd never heard of either) bringing Birmingham city centre to a standstill after he made a 30-second public appearance at a cosmetics store: Police were simply unprepared for the 8,000 fans who, it has been claimed, turned out to see him.
+Seen in this light, Momo becomes part of a trend of stories that also includes the unsurprising revelation that over-65s are more likely than anyone else to share fake news: younger people recognise the fakes when they see them, as though intuitively, but older people do not.
+Another example would be the story from this January about YouTube star James Charles (a man who, in fairness, I'd never heard of either) bringing Birmingham city centre to a standstill after he made a 30-second public appearance at a cosmetics store: police were simply completely unprepared for the 8,000 fans who, it has been claimed, turned out to see him.

-This is a problem that is having real-world effects—and not just because it's prompting schools to issue bafflingly irresponsible letters freaking out ten-year-olds.
+This is a problem that is having real-world effects – and not just because it's prompting schools to issue bafflingly irresponsible letters freaking out under-10s.
 When it comes to regulating the internet, lawmakers often seem clueless: from GDPR and its massive proliferation of pop-ups, to the US Federal Communication Committee's repeal of net neutrality regulations.
-The deeply controversial FOSTA-SESTA bill, intended to curb sex-trafficking, is in practice a grave threat to the wellbeing and livelihood of sex workers—in large part because it completely fails to understand the mechanics of how people sell sex over the internet.
+The deeply controversial FOSTA-SESTA bill, intended to curb sex-trafficking, is in practice a grave threat to the wellbeing and livelihood of sex workers – in large part because it completely fails to understand the mechanics of how people sell sex over the internet.

-These regulations typically serve the interests of established internet giants over those of ordinary users—as does, to give another example, recent legislation passed in the UK to impose age restrictions on porn.
-When these measures are implemented (probably on the April 1, of this year, although they've been subject to delays before), they are widely thought to benefit one company and one company only: MindGeek, creators of an age verification software called AgeID and (by some sort of brilliant, unprecedented coincidence) the owners of PornHub, YouPorn, and RedTube.
+These regulations typically serve the interests of established internet giants over those of ordinary users – as does, to give another example, recent legislation passed in the UK to impose age restrictions on porn.
+When these measures are implemented (probably on the 1st of April this year, although they've been subject to delays before), they are widely thought to benefit one company and one company only: MindGeek, creators of an age verification software called AgeID and (by some sort of brilliant, unprecedented coincidence) the owners of PornHub, YouPorn and RedTube.

-Still, more serious was the situation created by the horrendous massacre in Christchurch, prior to which the shooter had posted a 74-page manifesto, "The Great Replacement," to edgelord imageboard 8chan: a document peppered with the "ironic" language of right-wing shitposters, complete with references to memes like "remove kebab" and copypastas designed to mislead any out-groupers looking in.
-As other writers have pointed out, the vast majority of journalists—including many journalists immediately tasked with responding to the shooting—are simply not equipped to penetrate the dense web of half-meant assertions, endorsements, and misdirects which characterizes the Christchurch shooter's writing, from telling his followers to “subscribe to PewDiePie” to claiming, tongue lolling somewhere either in or around his cheek, that Turning Point USA commentator Candace Owens is too extreme, "even for my tastes."
+Still more serious was the situation created by the horrendous massacre in Christchurch, prior to which the shooter had posted a 74-page manifesto, "The Great Replacement", to edgelord imageboard 8chan: a document peppered with the "ironic" language of right-wing shitposters, complete with references to memes like "remove kebab" and copypastas designed to mislead any out-groupers looking in.
+As other writers have pointed out, the vast majority of journalists – including many journalists immediately tasked with responding to the shooting – are simply not equipped to penetrate the dense web of half-meant assertions, endorsements and misdirects which characterises the Christchurch shooter's writing, from telling his followers to “subscribe to PewDiePie” to claiming, tongue lolling somewhere either in or around his cheek, that Turning Point USA commentator Candace Owens is too extreme, "even for my tastes".

 So what's the solution?
-Simply put: We need more digital natives in positions of influence and power.
-Perhaps times are changing.
-In the US, Alexandria Ocasio-Cortez has recently become the first politician of national prominence to obviously and intuitively understand memes.
+Simply put: we need more digital natives in positions of influence and power.
+Perhaps times are changing: certainly in the US, Alexandria Ocasio-Cortez has recently become the first politician of national prominence to obviously and intuitively understand memes.

 Ultimately, of course, digital illiteracy will die out with the last generations not to simply take the internet for granted.
 The real question is how much damage it might be allowed to do before then.